AliciaUwaifo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -type f -name '*.js' -delete - a script that deletes all the regular files (not the directories) with a .js extension that are preesent in the current directory and all its subfolders find -mindepth 1 -type d | wc -l - a script that counts the number of directories and sub-directories in the current directory ls -t . | head - a script that displays the 10 newest files in the current directory sort | uniq -u - a script that takes a list of words as input and prints only words that appear exactly once
+find . -type f -name '*.js' -delete - a script that deletes all the regular files (not the directories) with a .js extension that are preesent in the current directory and all its subfolders find -mindepth 1 -type d | wc -l - a script that counts the number of directories and sub-directories in the current directory ls -t . | head - a script that displays the 10 newest files in the current directory sort | uniq -u - a script that takes a list of words as input and prints only words that appear exactly once egrep 'root' /etc/passwd - displays lines containing pattern "root" from the file /etc/passwd